 FREN 2207 Questions for Thomas

 Can the newly purchased CDs

 be digitized and thus replace the previous phonetics audio which was made from cassette tapes?
+I hope so.

 How will the students access this?
 Will they be able to access it off-campus?
 (I will bring these CD’s to our meeting.)